-The idea is, to solicit the help of local friends, neighbors, church members, etc to collect a bunch of freshly baked cookies, vacuum seal them up, and ship them overseas to soldiers to spread a little Christmas cheer.
+The idea is, to solicit the help of local friends, neighbors, church members, or even your old baseball team, to collect a bunch of freshly baked cookies, vacuum seal them up, and ship them overseas to soldiers to spread a little Christmas cheer.
 How fun is that?!

 Having a dad who has deployed twice in her lifetime, my daughter has a special place in her heart for soldiers and their families, and I just love that she came up with this idea. ❤️

 **This post contains affiliate links, which means if you click on a link and make a purchase, I may make a small commission at no extra cost to you.